 1. Reynisfjara black sand beach with basalt columns

 This beach is famous for its black sand and the huge basalt column wall at the shores of the ocean.
 This wall is easy to climb and is an amazing place for photos.
-Black sand, dark grey basalt columns and a wild ocean is the perfect recipe for a dramatic photo!
+Black sand, dark grey basalt columns, and a wild ocean are the perfect recipe for a dramatic photo!

 Tip!
 Come here in the morning to avoid big crowds!